Rightpoint/react-native-touch-sensor/README.md

 # react-native-touch-sensor

-Bridging for accesing the Touch Sensor on both iOS and Android using TouchID and Android Fingerprint
+Bridging for accessing the Touch Sensor on both iOS and Android using TouchID and Android Fingerprint

 # Installation